The best places to live in Baltimore

 Baltimore is fast becoming the East Coast destination of choice for dynamic young people looking to start a career.
 While other nearby cities have priced out many of those without existing capital, Baltimore offers these entrepreneurial types the opportunity to establish themselves and launch their careers without compromising on quality of life.
 Because Baltimore’s cost of living is quite reasonable, young professionals without dependants tend to have a sizeable disposable income.

 Home of the famous Fort McHenry, Locust Point has a rich history.
 Over the years, it has been home to large immigrant communities from Ireland, Italy and Poland.
-The legacy of these groups is visible throughout the area to this day.
+The respective legacies of these groups are visible throughout the area to this day.
 More recently, the neighbourhood has undergone gradual gentrification which has brought with it a slew of new offerings.
 The area boasts plenty of bars, restaurants and coffee shops that meet the needs of its relatively young population.
 Rental prices in the area are high by Baltimore standards and properties are comparatively small, but it's a great spot for those looking for a central location close to all the action.

 Centrally located on the South Baltimore Peninsula, Federal Hill is named after the distinctive hill that can easily be spotted from all over the Inner Harbor area.
 Federal Hill residents are just a stone’s throw from most of Baltimore’s best attractions.
 The Cross Street Market, full of shops, restaurants and bars, is a huge social hub for the area.
 The type of accommodation found here will primarily be apartment or condo living options popular with young urban dwellers.
-Rents are high as result of the prime central location.
+Rents are high as a result of the prime central location.

 Family-friendly suburbs of Baltimore

 Prospective Baltimoreans, particularly parents, are drawn to the Charm City because of the quality of life it affords those with children.
 The cost of living in Baltimore is more favourable than in other East Coast cities such as Boston, Washington DC and New York, and it also boasts a range of excellent public schooling options.
 Properties, especially in outlying suburbs, tend to be reasonably priced and spacious.
-Here are some popular family-friendly neighbourhoods in Baltimore worth considering for those relocating to the Charm City with kids in tow.
+Below are some popular family-friendly neighbourhoods in Baltimore worth considering for those relocating to the Charm City with kids in tow.

 Pikesville has historically been home to a sizeable Orthodox Jewish community, but the area's become more diverse over the years.
 Pikesville's popularity is often down to its good schooling options and access to transportation – the Baltimore subway runs through Pikesville, which makes commuting into the city centre easy and straightforward.

 This close-knit suburb of Baltimore is another excellent option for newcomers moving to Baltimore with children.
-Fulton has a real rural community feel to it, crime is low and it is considered extremely safe.
+Fulton has a real rural community feel to it, crime is low, and it is considered extremely safe.
 There are plenty of green parks and outdoor playgrounds for families to enjoy.
 Public schools in Fulton are highly rated which is a major drawcard for its residents.
-Those that love being outdoors will appreciate being close to the Patuxent River, which is a great spot for hiking, fishing and boating.
+Those who love being outdoors will appreciate being close to the Patuxent River, which is a great spot for hiking, fishing and boating.

 Photo credits: Rowhomes by Bruce Emmerling– Pixabay; Baltimore mansion by SmartMDBlond– Pixabay